Luxocracy/Dotabuffer/README.md

 2. Extract it to a folder.
 (If you cloned the project skip to step 3.)
 3. Navigate to your extension page(chrome://extensions) and check the "Developer mode" box
 4. Click the "Load unpacked extension..." button and navigate to the project folder, then select the folder named "src" and hit ok.
 5. The extension should now be loaded.
+_\*On older versions of Chrome the Opera method will also work, on newer versions it will be force disabled when the browser is restarted._

 ### For Opera Users
 1. Download the [.crx file](https://github.com/Luxocracy/Dotabuffer/blob/master/Dotabuffer%20-release.crx?raw=true).